Access this content:

 Risk & Catalysts

-We see governance risks as increased with the move of SOE banks including BNI to Danantara; higher dividend payouts to fund government policies are likely.
+Governance/transparency risks at Danantara remain, and the transfer of SOE banks (including BNI) increases the risk of higher dividend payouts to fund government priorities.
 However, we are comfortable with the CET1 ratio dropping to the 14-16% range of other APAC banks.

 Key Metric